 Once you’ve configured your settings, you can hop over to the Twitch app and go live.

-Setting up a PS4 is very similar to an Xbox, and once again you don’t need any other hardware than what you should already have.
+Setting up a PS4 is very similar to an Xbox.
+Once again, you don’t need any other hardware than what you should already have.
 Simply tap the broadcast button on your controller, select Twitch, and sign into your account.

 If you don’t already have a PlayStation camera, it’s a good idea to set one up so viewers can see and hear you.

-Once you’ve signed into your Twitch account, you can adjust your settings and go live any time you like.
+Once you’ve signed into your Twitch account, you can adjust your settings and go live any time you like (and start making money.)

 How to Get Paid on Twitch